Last Updated on October 19, 2023 by Joanne Harper

 Even land hermit crabs need regular water.
 They live in hot, tropical climates, so a tank should be heated to 80 degrees, so hermit crabs must hydrate to remain alive.

 As well as quenching thirst, drinking water keeps the gills moist.
-If their gills dry out, breathing becomes more difficult, eventually suffocating the hermit crabs.
+If their gills dry out, breathing becomes more difficult, resulting in suffocation.

 My Hermit Crab Won’t Eat

-While hermit crabs aren’t glutinous animals, that doesn’t mean they’ll starve themselves.
+While hermit crabs aren’t greedy animals, they won’t intentionally starve themselves.

 Some hermit crabs are pedantic about when they eat.
-If you provide food at sundown, not all of them will immediately eat, as some prefer to have their meals later in privacy.
+If you provide food at sundown, not all of them will immediately eat.
+Some prefer to have their meals later in privacy when nobody is about.

-Hermit crabs are nocturnal animals, so they likely eat food after dark.
-If you leave food overnight and it has disappeared by morning, this will be the explanation.
+As mentioned, hermit crabs are nocturnal animals, so they usually eat food after dark.
+If you leave food overnight and it has disappeared by the morning, this will be the explanation.

-As hermit crabs are natural scavengers, they may be hiding their food.
+As hermit crabs are natural scavengers, they may also hide their food.

 Hermit crabs eat every day, but they eat in small quantities.
-If you place large amounts of food in a tank, a lot may be left, creating the impression that hermit crabs are starving themselves.
+If you place large amounts of food in a tank, a lot may be left, creating the impression that hermit crabs have stopped eating.

 The hermit crabs may have eaten their fill.
-Don’t forget that the food you serve in a dish isn’t the only thing that hermit crabs eat, as they may have eaten insects, wood, moss, and algae.
+Don’t forget that the food you serve in a dish isn’t their only food source, as they may have eaten insects, wood, moss, and algae.

 Negative Connotations with Food

-Behavioral Processes explains that the scent of food alone can be enough to deter hermit crabs from eating, which is why managing food exposure is important.
+Behavioral Processes explains that the scent of food alone can be enough to deter hermit crabs.

 Excessive External Stimulation